 * Google and IBM fall after hours as earnings disappoint

 By Wayne Cole

-SYDNEY, April 17 (Reuters) - Asian share markets were trying to rally on Thursday as dovish comments from the head of the U.S. Federal Reserve coupled with an upbeat economic assessment from the central bank to lift Wall Street for a third straight session.
+SYDNEY, April 17 (Reuters) - Asian share markets eked out gains on Thursday as dovish comments from the head of the U.S. Federal Reserve combined with an upbeat economic assessment from the central bank to lift Wall Street for a third straight session.

-Other markets fared better with shares in Seoul up 0.4 percent and MSCI's broadest index of Asia-Pacific shares outside Japan adding 0.2 percent.
+Other markets fared better with shares in Australia up 0.5 percent and MSCI’s broadest index of Asia-Pacific shares outside Japan adding 0.33 percent.

 The moves mirrored Wall Street, where both the Dow and S&P 500 gained about 1 percent, while the Nasdaq bounced by 1.29 percent.

 Yet not all was well.
 Google Inc lost around 4 percent after hours as first-quarter revenue fell short of Wall Street targets and margins narrowed as the price of its ads continued to decline.

 IBM Corp suffered after reporting its lowest quarterly revenue in five years as the company struggles with falling demand for its storage and server products.
 Total revenue fell 4 percent to $22.5 billion in the first quarter, below average estimate of $22.91 billion.

 Shares of the world’s largest technology services company fell about 4 percent to $188.20 in after-hours trade.